 Whether you’re looking for luxury resort or a rough hippy hideaway, the beaches in Krabi have accommodation to suit almost every kind of traveller.
 Here’s a quick rundown of the options to help you answer the common question: which of Krabi’s beaches should I stay at?

 If you’re on a budget and have dreadlocks you’re going to love Tonsai Bay.
 The hippy vibe is strong there and the accommodation options reflect it.
 You’ll find plenty of small (and cheap) bungalows and the occasional upmarket option at Tonsai Bay.
 It might also appeal to non reggae enthusiasts as it’s the cheapest of Krabi’s beaches to stay at.
 The bad news is that most of the accommodation is set back from the beach and the village isn’t much of a looker.
 The beach isn’t bad but at low tide it becomes a bit of a rocky mess.
 It is close to the better beaches though and staying at Tonsai Bay isn’t so bad.
-We stayed there during our time in Krabi and I didn’t mind it, but Gia wasn’t a fan.
+We stayed there during our time in Krabi and I didn’t mind it, but Gia wasn’t a fan (which you can read about in the post below).

 Railay West is one of the best beaches in Krabi — it’s the typical postcard view that probably convinced you to visit in the first place.
 The beachfront hotels look pretty expensive, but if you’ve got the money they are probably great options.
 There are some less expensive options on the paths leading to Railay East, but they aren’t that close to the beach and that area isn’t all that nice.